 How to Make Christmas Fabric Ornaments

-Soft, Inviting Fabric Decor
+Soft, Inviting Fabric for Ornaments

 Small Amounts of Fabric

 A great aspect of making fabric ornaments is that you can do a large scale project if you desire, or one at a time catch-as-catch-can.
 The latter has the advantage of being fit into your life as a baby is napping or while the rice is cooking.

-Fabric, medium-light weight, about 4 inches by 8 inches per ornament
+- Fabric, medium-light weight, about 4 inches by 8 inches per ornament

-Scrap paper, pencil, and possibly a ruler for making a pattern
+- Scrap paper, pencil, and possibly a ruler for making a pattern

-Stuffing: cotton (cotton wool) balls, quilt batting, or light colored fabric
+- Stuffing: cotton (cotton wool) balls, quilt batting, or light colored fabric

-Needle or sewing machine
+- Needle or sewing machine

-Iron and ironing board
+- Iron and ironing board